balsamoEE/Android-MechanicalTimetable/README.md

 ===========================

 Creating an Android mechanical timetable
-(like in the airports departures and arrivals boards)
+(That are in airports and train stations to announce departures and arrivals)

+Also know as:
+-Solari Board
+-Mechanical Timetable
+-Flap Board